A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we considered the Poisson-Nernst-Planck equations with generalized Frumkin-Butler-Volmer reaction kinetics at the electrodes.
-When the VSSBDF2 adaptive time-stepper is being used to study scenarios in which the voltage or the current are (nearly) constant for long periods of time, the time-step sizes stabilize to a limiting value and the computed solutions nearly converge to a steady state, but fail to do so.
+When the VSSBDF2 adaptive time-stepper is being used to study scenarios in which the imposed voltage or the imposed current is (nearly) constant for long periods of time, the time-step sizes stabilize to a limiting value and the computed solutions ``nearly'' converge to a steady state.
 This behaviour is understood by linearizing the numerical scheme about the steady state.
-The linearized scheme is found to be conditionally stable, with a stability threshold that agrees with the time-step at which that the adaptive time-stepper stabilized.
-The stability domain is studied numerically and is found to have a corner and a jump discontinuity.
+The linearized scheme is found to be conditionally stable, with a stability restriction that agrees with the time-step at which that the adaptive time-stepper stabilized.
+The stability domain's dependence on the singular perturbation parameter $\epsilon$ is studied numerically and is found to have a corner and a jump discontinuity.
 The eigenfunctions corresponding to the critical eigenvalues are studied; the conditional stability is not related to a high-frequency instability.
 Using a Richardson extrapolation step in the adaptive time-stepper appears to stabilize the problem somewhat in that the limiting time-step is larger.
-However other systems are presented in which Richardson extrapolation can destabilize the scheme.
+However other systems are presented for which Richardson extrapolation can destabilize the scheme.

-It would be interesting to see if one can modify the conditional stability by using information about the structure of the steady state.
+It would be interesting to see if one can modify, or remove, the conditional stability by using information about the structure of the steady state.
 For example, \cite{Seibold_Shirokoff_Zhou} created an unconditionally stable scheme for a nonlinear diffusion equation by using bounds on the solution, although the instability being controlled was due to high frequencies.

 Our methods are not restricted to the PNP-FBV system or to the VSSBDF2 adaptive time-stepper.
 If one is using linear multi-step method to study a system that has asymptotically stable steady states, our approach is relevant.
 We expect that it would generalize in a natural manner to Runge-Kutta methods as well.
-A natural next step would be to study the stability properties of IMEX schemes beyond steady states by considering problems that have orbitally stable special solutions, such as travelling waves, or by considering problems that have asymptotically stable special solutions, such as self-similar solutions.
+A natural next step would be to study the stability properties of semi-implicit schemes beyond steady states by considering problems that have orbitally stable special solutions, such as travelling waves, or by considering problems that have asymptotically stable special solutions, such as self-similar solutions.